Speech production across situations and dialects:

 Preschool age

-This experiment is done as a student internship project within the Open Science programme.
+This experiment was done as a student internship project within the Open Science programme and the results were presented in the article in Československá psychologie.